 A certificate of completion is provided to Medical Practitioners that have successfully completed the competency-based assessment of the module and it is proof of accreditation.

 A certificate of participation is provided to non-medical professionals who attended a module or to participants attending Stream 2 modules.

 For GPs: GPs are welcome to self-record this activity using RACGP CPD online services.
 Please contact your local RACGP CPD office for assistance.
 In Victoria it is 03 8699 0483 or firstname.lastname@example.org

 Surgeons: Surgeons can self-claim CPD points using our certificate as proof of completion.
 The certificate will include the duration of the module to ensure you can maximise your claim.

 Obstetricians & Gynaecologists: Our courses are accredited for PD points with RANZCOG.
 The Core module is worth 3.5 points and the Gynaecology System module is worth 2.5 points.

 Other Specialties: At the time of writing these FAQs information is not available for other specialties.
-Please call give us a call at 03 9280 8772 for more information.
+Please give us a call at 03 9280 8722, select option 1, then option 2 for Training for more information.